JasonKChow/PSY2150-Skills-Workshop-1/README.md

 * Present first image (the "study item")
 * Present visual mask
 * Present second image (the "probe") until keypress is made
+* Wait a bit and then loop back up to the top until all trials are presented

 ## Materials and procedure